ThisMahdi/Iran-Khodro-Sms/README.md

 # IranKhodroSms

-Useful Script to check "esale.ikco.ir" website and if there was a sale schedule , you will receive SMS to your number to be notified ;)
+Useful code to check "esale.ikco.ir" website and if there was a sale schedule , you will receive SMS to your number to be notified ;)

+in this source code i use Kavenegar API SMS system, you can change it if you want because its optional.